benito-gallardo/element-documentation/references/styling-your-block-with-css/README.md

 ## Atomic CSS Framework

-[Atomic](https://github.com/volusion/element-atomic-css) is a mobile-first, layout-focused, CSS library based on Tachyons for use on Volusion Volt storefronts.
+[Atomic](https://github.com/volusion/element-atomic-css) is a [mobile-first](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Responsive/Mobile_first), layout-focused, CSS library based on Tachyons for use on Volusion Volt storefronts.
+The intention is provide only the most frequently used CSS for constructing your content.

 ### Why is the framework so small?